I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi1_2_ddi_base_functions.md

 A pointer to a <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_blt1.md">DXGI_DDI_ARG_BLT1</a> structure that describes the parameters of a bit-block transfer (bitblt).

+`pfnResolveSharedResource`

+A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569488">ResolveSharedResourceDXGI</a> function.

 `pfnBlt1`

 A pointer to the driver's  <a href="https://msdn.microsoft.com/library/windows/hardware/hh406235">Blt1DXGI</a> function.

-`pfnCheckMultiplaneOverlaySupport`

-`pfnGetGammaCaps`

-A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff566790">GetGammaCapsDXGI</a> function.

-`pfnGetMultiplaneOverlayCaps`

-`pfnGetMultiplaneOverlayFilterRange`

 `pfnOfferResources`

 A pointer to the driver's <a href="..\d3dumddi\ns-d3dumddi-_d3dddiarg_offerresources.md">pfnOfferResources</a> function.

-`pfnPresent`

-A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569179">PresentDXGI</a> function.

-`pfnPresentMultiplaneOverlay`

-`pfnQueryResourceResidency`

-A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569224">QueryResourceResidencyDXGI</a> function.

 `pfnReclaimResources`